CodeByZach/cbz-shopify/README.md

 ### Mutations

-Similarly, ZfrShopify supports mutation.
+Similarly, CbzShopify supports mutation.
 To do this, you simply need to use a mutation query.
 Here is an example that is creating a product:

 ```php